Census Coverage Survey

 A Census Coverage Survey was first carried out in the UK in 2001, although a survey looking at census coverage was first run in Northern Ireland in 1991.
 Similar surveys are standard practice in most countries that take censuses.

-Outlines the Quality Assurance work that was completed prior to the outputs production phase.
+The 2011 Census Quality Assurance Strategy outlines the Quality Assurance work that was completed prior to the outputs production phase.